naggie/lcd-wallmount/README.md

 slopes on the top and bottom to increase toughness.
 Edges are mostly rounded and chamfered to reduce stress concentration.

+pi-display-bezel.stl is provided for your convenience.
+It is a pre-built stl of the default configuration suitable for the official Pi display as above.

 # Finishing process

 I've printed this design with PLA on my 3d printer.
 It seems to work well -- no